fractaldotbox/storacha-image-service/README.md

 # Motiviations

-Often we need performant and flexible image service, from avatar to placeholders.
+Often we need performant and flexible image service at websites, from avatars to placeholders.
 Applying Generative AI is great but we need cost effective storage with fast (cached) retrieval

-For best of both worlds, this is a micro CMS to store asasets on filecoin (via storacha), host static sites with API & optimized retrieval urls and welcome end-user to contribute in a decentralized way
+For best of both worlds, this is a micro CMS to
+1. store assets on filecoin (via storacha), deploy static sites with API & optimized retrieval urls
+2.  elcome end-user to contribute in a decentralized way

-This is a project to demo
+serving as a demo for
 - storacha's UCAN supporting [Delegated upload flow](https://docs.storacha.network/concepts/architecture-options/#delegated)
-- setup static sites and API with retrieval of assets on filecoin
+- creating immutable trustless websites on IPFS/Filecoin

 ## Deployment targets
 - Cloudflare pages